 John David Wicker

-He was SDSU’s Deputy Athletic Director from 2011 until leaving for Georgia Tech in July 2015.
-During his first term at SDSU, he was responsible for the day-to-day operations of the Aztec athletics department, overseeing business operations, human resources, events and facilities, capital projects, strength and conditioning, academics, video and sport oversight for football, rowing, and men’s and women’s basketball.
+Wicker was SDSU’s Deputy Athletic Director from 2011 until leaving for Georgia Tech in July 2015.
+During his first term at SDSU, he was responsible for the day-to-day operations of the Aztecs athletics department, overseeing business operations, human resources, events and facilities, capital projects, strength and conditioning, academics, video and sport oversight for football, rowing, and men’s and women’s basketball.

-Wicker also spent three years at Georgia (1996-1999), where he also worked for the Atlanta Committee for the Olympic Games in preparation for the 1996 Summer Olympics as the venue logistics manager for Sanford Stadium, home to the medal rounds for men’s and women’s soccer.
+Wicker also spent three years at Georgia from (1996-99), where he also worked for the Atlanta Committee for the Olympic Games in preparation for the 1996 Summer Olympics as the venue logistics manager for Sanford Stadium, home to the medal rounds for men’s and women’s soccer.

-Wicker takes over an athletic department that has enjoyed great success in recent years.
-The football team, which is 6-1 this season, has been to six straight bowl games.
-Men’s basketball has been to the post season seven straight years.
-Teams, from water polo to men’s and women’s golf, to baseball and softball, have combined for 32 Mountain West championships since the beginning of the 2012-2013 year.
+Wicker took over an athletic department that has enjoyed great success in recent years.
+The football team, which has posted three consecutive 10-win seasons, made its ninth consecutive bowl game appearance in 2018.
+Men’s basketball has been to the postseason in 12 out of the last 14 years.
+Teams, from women’s track and field to men’s and women’s golf, to baseball and softball, have combined for 41 team conference championships since the beginning of the 2012-13 school year.

 Wicker graduated from Mississippi State in 1992 with a bachelor’s degree in professional accountancy.
 He received his master’s degree in education with an emphasis in sports management from Georgia in 1997.